My Favorites

 Hagi (bush clover) tunnel

 Hagi (bush clover) is another flower associated with autumn.
 One of the best places to see these delicate blooms is Mukojima-Hyakkaen Garden, a beautiful flower garden with over 200 years of history.
-Every September they create a tunnel of hagi on a 30-meter-long bamboo frame.
+Every September, hagi is grown over a 30-meter-long bamboo frame to create a Hagi (bush clover) tunnel is in bloom.

 Fukuro Matsuri (Ikebukuro Festival)